TalkEZY/mapfig-studio/README.md

 A WYSIWYG editor is included for adding formatted text, images, and links to InfoBoxes.

-In addition to bundling a large number of leaflet plugins (Measure, Search, Clustering, Export, Playback), some of the key features of petiole include Image Overlay, IntroBox Slider, InfoSlider, Legend, Password-Protection, SVG Maps, Cross-Reference (insert link to one object from another), and CSV Processing with Advanced Filters.
+In addition to bundling a large number of leaflet plugins (Measure, Search, Clustering, Export, Playback), some of the key features of mapfig Studio include Image Overlay, IntroBox Slider, InfoSlider, Legend, Password-Protection, SVG Maps, Cross-Reference (insert link to one object from another), and CSV Processing with Advanced Filters.

-petiole also includes multi-user support, Projects, and Collaboration.
+mapfig Studio also includes multi-user support, Projects, and Collaboration.

 ## SDKs